Q: My Scoby is not floating on top!

 Q: How long does the scoby last in the parcel and does the hot or cold weather effects it?

-A: The scoby lasts easily for 4 weeks.
+A: The scoby lasts easily for 3 month.
 They are very robust for a short period of time and can easily withstand the transport.
-See short video!

 Q: What do I do with the ph test strips?